boblogdev/bobsbakery/README.md

 Bob's Bakery would also like to interact with their customers through social media and direct contact.

+### Demographic
+With the site being in the heart of Gateshead, and there being a travel hub within the building, there is a wide range to cater for.
+Below I have listed what they may be interested in.

+  - Teens
+    - Sweet tasty cakes, doughnuts and cookies etc.
+  - Students
+    - Quick, convenient food such as pasties, sausage rolls, pre-made sandwiches etc.
+  - Young Professionals
+    - Meal deals(sandwich, crisps and drink)
+  - Families
+    - Bread, Pastries, and personalized cakes(incl birthday cakes).

 ### User Stories

 - Client Goals